igorski/MWEngine/README.md

 ### Note on OpenSL / AAudio drivers

 Currently it is not possible to switch between audio drivers on the fly, rather you must precompile the library for use with a specific driver.
-By default, the library will compile for AAudio.
-If you want to use OpenSL instead (or are targeting devices below Android 8) :
+By default, the library will compile for OpenSL for a wider range of supported devices.
+If you want to use AAudio instead (and thus are targeting solely devices running Android 8 and up) :

- * change the desired driver in _global.h_ from type 1 (AAudio) to 0 (OpenSL)
+ * change the desired driver in _global.h_ from type 0 (OpenSL) to 1 (AAudio)
- * update the _Android.mk_ file to exclude the AAudio library (simply set _INCLUDE_AAUDIO_ to 'false')

 Should you require support for both driver variants, please file a feature request in the repository's issue tracker.